 Tuyen Vu, Owner & Manger

-Tuyen opened Gate City Auto Body & Svc in 2005 after moving to Greensboro from Los Angeles.
+Tuyen opened Gate City Body Shop and Service Center in 2005 after moving to Greensboro from Los Angeles.
 He owned two auto body shops in the L.A. area before settling here to start a family with his wife who’s from North Carolina.
 Before going into business for himself, Tuyen was a Gas Turbine Mechanic in the Navy, a job requiring manual dexterity and mechanical know–how.
 As a shop owner, Tuyen takes pride in offering quality repair work on time and at a fair price.

 Nguyen Dao, Floorman